ppy/osu-framework/README.md

 ### Code analysis

-Code analysis can be run with `powershell ./InspectCode.ps1` or `InspectCode.sh`.
+Code analysis can be run with `powershell -ExecutionPolicy Bypass .\InspectCode.ps1` or `InspectCode.sh`.

 ## Contributing